preston4896/ECTranslator/README.md

 - React rendering for multiple page.

+- Send a request to server to fetch database (received from client-side).

 #### Current Agenda

 - Create login and database pages.

-- Send a request to server to get database printed on browser. (priority #1)

 - CSS Designs.